 While the R1 General Residential zone has been used in the former Leichhardt and Marrickville LGAs to facilitate medium density development in the form of residential flat buildings, it is applied to all residential land in the former Leichhardt LGA (with the exception of part of the former Labelcraft/Kolotex site in Leichhardt which is zoned R3 and has been redeveloped with residential flat buildings).
 Consequently, the zone includes residential development of various scales.
 To continue this approach would be a missed opportunity to structure zones and objectives to reflect the desired future character.
-The current LEP Practice Note on zones confirms that the intent of the R1 zone is to provide for a variety of residential development is desired, a more tailored residential zone such as R2, R3 or R4 should be used.
+The current LEP Practice Note on zones confirms that the intent of the R1 zone is to provide for a variety of residential densities and housing types.
+It notes that if a particular type and consistent density of residential development is desired, a more tailored residential zone such as R2, R3 or R4 should be used.